-1. Award Math: Your Scholarship Foundation award was calculated for you, to cover your unmet need.
+Award Math: Your Scholarship Foundation award was calculated for you, to cover your unmet need.
 The Scholarship Foundation calculated your award using the cost of your school, your Expected Family Contribution (EFC) calculated by the FAFSA, and all your gift aid, awarded by all sources:

-Cost of Attendance (including tuition, book, room & board, personal expenses, etc.) - EFC (Expected Family Contribution, calculated by FAFSA) - Gift Aid (Pell, Access Missouri, need-or merit-based grants/scholarships) = UNMET NEED
+Cost etc.) of Attendance (Including tuition, book, room & board, personal expenses, EFC (Expected Family Contribution, calculated by FAFSA) Gift Aid (Pell, Access Missouri, need-or merit-based grants/scholarships) = UNMET NEED

 - 2. Outside Borrowing: Please do not borrow federally, in either your or your parent's name.
 If you find yourself with expenses that you cannot cover, please call us first.
 Remember, Scholarship Foundation loans are interest-free, fee-free always.
 If you have already accepted federal loans, know that you can return them.
 Your Advisor can help. - 3.
 Make us your first stop: Have a financial emergency?
 Please call your advisor first.
-The Foundation may be able to help - even if it is just to identify additional and better resources. - 4.
-Transparency Part 3: The Scholarship Foundation is providing you with a loan disclosure, which projects anticipated monthly payment based off projected borrowing.
-These projections do not include any federal or private loans only what The Scholarship Foundation estimates you might borrow in interest-free loans. - 5.
+The Foundation may be able to help even if it is just to identify additional and better resources. - 4.
 Renewal: All Foundation funds are renewable!
 Renewing your aid institutional aid, federal/state aid (if eligible), and your Scholarship Foundation funds matters for ongoing affordability.
 What does this mean? - a.
-If you file the FAFSA, be sure to file every fall, as soon after October 1st as possible, to maximize aid eligibility.
-Renew your FAFSA at fafsa.gov. - b.
+For the 2024-25 academic year, the FAFSA will open in December 2023.
+Please be on the lookout for updates from your school and Foundation Student Advisor.
+Find FAFSA resources at fafsa.gov. - b.
 The Scholarship Foundation's renewal application opens each year on January 1st and is due April 15th.
-Renew your Scholarship Foundation funds at https://stlouisgraduates.academicworks.com/.
+Renew your Scholarship Foundation funds at https://stlouisgraduates.academicworks.com/. - 5.
+Repayment Portal: For information related to your account, you may visit this link.
+To log in, you will be asked to provide your email address and a verification code will be sent to you.
+Once received, enter the verification code and you will be able to review your payment history, make payments, view your balance, submit deferment or repayment reduction requests and more.